-Hydro Innovations is the only authorised distributor.
-We stock hundreds of Gorman-Rupp pumps and all of the major spare parts required for maintaining them.
+Hydro Innovations is the only authorised distributor for all the municipal and industrial markets in Australia.
+We stock hundreds of Gorman Rupp pumps in Australia and all of the major spare parts required for maintaining them.

 Gorman-Rupp spends millions of dollars on R&D into their self priming pumps and manufactures them to exacting tolerances.
 Each component has a + and/or – tolerance to ensure that all components fit perfectly together and work in unison as a complete pump to deliver the published performance.
 “Copy-cat” manufacturers buy a Gorman-Rupp pump, pull it apart, and [attempt to] copy all the parts.
 The trouble is, they don’t know the +/- tolerances, so can’t guarantee the repeatability of pump construction time after time.
 They also will almost certainly not guarantee that their pumps will test to AS2417 Grade 2 (even though their curves look (miraculously) identical to Gorman-Rupp curves).
 What looks cheap in the beginning, can turn out to be very costly.

 A Gorman-Rupp pump can be mounted at ground level, not in the wastewater 6-7m below ground.
 This means monitoring, maintaining, removing blockages etc can all be done at ground level, by one person and without the use of cranes.
 This is safer, easier and more cost effective over the life of an installation.
 For more information on this, see our white papers on the subject.

 We keep a large range of pumps and spare parts in stock.
 This includes all common parts for common models and we can generally ship same day.
 For any spare parts weighing 60kg and under we have a weekly FedEx service to have them shipped in.